-After a series of design and prototype iterations based on learnings from live product testing, we’ve ramped up production of the first generation of machine with the capacity to produce thousands of units per year.
+After a series of prototype iterations based on learnings from live product testing, we ramped up production of the first generation machine with the capacity to produce thousands of units per year.

 The Tharsus product creation process is an iterative cycle.
 Having launched the first generation machine, we’re now in the process of going back through the development loop with Ocado and the first generation of robots – this time armed with all of the knowledge, customer feedback and technology understanding that we’ve mutually acquired.
-This makes for a second generation robot that is built on strong foundations – and will enable further reduction of the cost associated with the product whilst enhancing its performance.
+This makes for an improved robot that is built on strong foundations – and enables further reduction of the cost associated with the product whilst enhancing its performance.

 At the end of 2016, Ocado successfully started shipping groceries to customers in the south of England from its newest warehouse in Andover.
 Over the course of 2017, they will ramp up operations and grow their fleet of robots to around 1000 machines.

 The level of performance Ocado can now achieve is a revolution for grocery logistics.
 The new facility can pick a customer’s order of around 50 items in a few minutes compared to several hours at existing fulfilment centres.